hrkistiansen/ougn-java-oracle-db/README.md

 - Get the sample code from git `git clone https://github.com/hrkistiansen/ougn-java-oracle-db.git`
 - Go into the project you are interrested in `cd ougn-java-oracle-db/jdbc`
 - Prepare the project for opening in Eclipse `gradle eclipse`
-- Create the database user and sample objects --`sqlplus "/ as sysdba"` --`@ougn-java-oracle-db/ougn-java-oracle-db/jdbc/main/resources/sql/create_db_user.sql`
+- Unlock the HR-database user and sample objects --`sqlplus "/ as sysdba"`
+--`alter user hr account unlock;`
+--`alter user hr identified by hr;`

 ##The Projects